tradytics/eiten/README.md

 # Eiten - Algorithmic Investing Strategies for Everyone
 Eiten is an open source toolkit by [Tradytics](https://www.tradytics.com/) that implements various statistical and algorithmic investing strategies such as **Eigen Portfolios**, **Minimum Variance Portfolios**, **Maximum Sharpe Ratio Portfolios**, and **Genetic Algorithms** based Portfolios.
 It allows you to build your own portfolios with your own set of stocks that can beat the market.
 The rigorous testing framework included in Eiten enables you to have confidence in your portfolios.

+If you are looking to discuss these tools in depth and talk about more tools that we are working on, please feel free to join our [Discord](https://discord.gg/QuvE2Z8) channel where we have a bunch of more tools too.

 ### Files Description
 | Path | Description
 | :--- | :----------